Macad3D/UserGuide/docs/Modeling/Form/Loft.md

 While lofts can be built using open or closed contours, they cannot be mixed.
 So the contours of all sections need to be closed or open.

-When creating a hollow shape — meaning at least one of the two end caps is set to_None_ — the system first generates the solid body.
-Then, an offset shape is created inside it, based on the specified wall thickness.
-For this to work correctly, all edges that connect the input sketches must maintain the same continuity (smoothness and type of transition) along their entire length.
+When creating a hollow shape — meaning at least one of the two end caps is set to _None_ — the system first generates the solid body.
+Then, an offset shape is created, based on the specified wall thickness.
+For this to work correctly, all edges that connect the input sketches must maintain the same continuity (smoothness and type of transition) between the connected faces along their entire length.

 > [!CAUTION]
-> If there is a change in continuity — for example, if a sharp corner in one sketch becomes a rounded curve in the next — the algorithm cannot handle it and will stop with an error message: _Mixed Connectivity_.
+> If there is a change in continuity — for example, if a sharp corner in one sketch becomes a rounded curve in the next — the algorithm cannot handle it and will stop with the error message: _Mixed Connectivity_.

 If you run into this issue, you can solve it by editing the sketch that contains the rounded segment.
 Split the segment at the point where it should align with a corner in the other sketch, and manually insert a corner there instead.
 Alternatively, you can set the capping mode to _Flat_ and build another loft to hollow it out using boolean cut.